TechWiz-3/who-unfollowed-me/README.md

 ```

 ### Usage

+The first time you run the tool, you will be asked to enter your GitHub username.
+Subsequent runs will show any unfollowers, with names and links.

 I used this project to learn a lot about [rich](https://github.com/Textualize/rich), thus I created numerous themes which you can use.